lablup/bssh/README.md

 A high-performance parallel SSH command execution tool for cluster management, built with Rust and `russh`.

+*Developed and maintained as part of the Backend.AI project.*

 ## Features

 - **Parallel Execution**: Execute commands across multiple nodes simultaneously